ajsmit/R_courses/content/workshops/intro_r/chapters/13-tidiest.Rmd

 ---
 date: "2021-01-01"
 draft: false
-excerpt: What you need to know upfront.
+excerpt: null
 subtitle: ""
 title: "12.
 Tidiest data"
 weight: 12
 ---

-> "Conducting data analysis is like drinking a fine wine.
+> "*Conducting data analysis is like drinking a fine wine.
 It is important to swirl and sniff the wine, to unpack the complex bouquet and to appreciate the experience.
-Gulping the wine doesn't work."
+Gulping the wine doesn't work.*"
 >
 > --- Daniel B. Wright

-> "If you torture the data long enough, it will confess to anything."
+> "*If you torture the data long enough, it will confess to anything.*"
 >
 > --- Ronald Coase